acidanthera/VoodooPS2/README.md

 [![Build Status](https://travis-ci.com/acidanthera/VoodooPS2.svg?branch=master)](https://travis-ci.com/acidanthera/VoodooPS2)

-New **VoodooPS2Trackpad** emulates Magic Trackpad II using macOS native driver instead of handling all gestures itself.
-This enables the use of any from one to three finger gestures defined by Apple including:
+New **VoodooPS2Trackpad** uses VoodooInput's Magic Trackpad II emulation in order to use macOS native driver instead of handling all gestures itself.
+This enables the use of any from one to four finger gestures defined by Apple including:
 * Look up & data detectors
 * Secondary click (*with two fingers, in bottom left corner\*, in bottom right corner\**)
 * Tap to click